A Picture Paints a Thousand Words

 Achilles is represented standing, dressed in a simple lion's skin tied around the neck, his body facing the viewer, his head turned in profile, and holding a bow with his left hand.
 Chiron stands behind him, kneeling on his front legs to lower himself to the height of his pupil, giving his young student instruction: with his left hand, he points the arrow, while with his right hand, he directs Achilles' arm.
 The scene takes place on Mount Pelion in front of the Centaur Cave; the Aegean Sea and the Gulf of Thessaloniki can be seen in the distance.

 Beautifully composed, the two figures are depicted in perfect juxtaposition: young versus old, man versus centaur, light versus dark.
 Yet, the result is a lyrical harmony enhanced by both the narrative and aesthetic presence of the piece.
 Indeed, Chrétien proves himself a master of Neoclassical proportion and symmetry, imbuing both figures with a strength and beauty of their own.

 These five paintings represent just a fraction of the incredible artwork and their associated interesting art stories housed in the collection of M.S.
 Rau paintings.
-From narrative works such as these to impressionist masterpieces to abstract canvases by some of the 20th century’s most celebrated and famous artists, our collection spans more than 500 years of art history and features a wide variety of styles, genres, and periods from which to choose.
+From narrative works like these to the timeless allure of portrait paintings, impressionist masterpieces, and abstract canvases by some of the 20th century’s most celebrated and famous artists, our collection spans more than 500 years of art history.
+It features a wide variety of styles, genres, and periods from which to choose.
+Explore the rich tapestry of art that has shaped the course of history.